ansible-collections/community.vmware/docs/community.vmware.vmware_local_role_manager_module.rst

 -----

 .. note::
-   - Be sure that the ESXi user used for login, has the appropriate rights to create / delete / edit roles
+   - Be sure that the user used for login, has the appropriate rights to create / delete / edit roles
    - All modules requires API write access and hence is not supported on a free ESXi license.